List of GMTV programmes: Saturday Disney

 Saturday Disney was GMTV's first children's programme, broadcast from 2 January 1993 to 30 March 1996 on Saturday mornings.
 Initially presented by Stuart Miles and Pippa Ford-Jones, with other presenters including Tara Lynne O'Neill, was a mixture of Disney cartoons old and new, celebrity guests, games and features.
-The set featured a wonky house, an 'outside' area (which was in fact still the studio), a jail cell, and an area known as 'The splatter dome'.
+The set featured a wonky house, an "outside" area (which was in fact still the studio), a jail cell, and an area known as "the splatter dome".
 The entire set was deliberately cartoon-like in appearance.

-After around 5 months into the series, Pippa was suddenly dropped from the show.
+After around five months into the series, Ford-Jones was suddenly dropped from the show.
 The reasons surrounding her departure are not clear.
-At first Stuart told the audience that "Pippa isn't here this week" and introduced Carmen Ejogo as a stand-in.
-Pippa never returned and was soon removed from the opening title sequence.
-However, some pre-recorded location items featuring Pippa were shown over the weeks after her departure.
-Carmen remained as the female presenter on a permanent basis, and after the departure of Stuart, become the sole presenter until the show's later demise.
+At first, Miles told the audience that "Pippa isn't here this week" and introduced Carmen Ejogo as a stand-in.
+Ford-Jones never returned and was soon removed from the opening title sequence.
+However, some pre-recorded location items featuring Ford-Jones were shown over the weeks after her departure.
+Ejogo remained as the female presenter on a permanent basis, and, after the departure of Miles, became the sole presenter until the show's demise.

-Disney cartoons were the main staple, of which the show was built around.
+Disney cartoons were the main staple around which the show was built.
 GMTV came under criticism for extending the show's running time in early 1993.
-After just 3 months in April 1993, GMTV replaced Teen Win Lose Or Draw which ran from 8:50 to 9:25 am with a newly imported cartoon Darkwing Duck which ran under the Saturday Disney strand.
-It was said that GMTV were putting ratings and advertising revenues before educational values.
-In May 1995 the series was reduced to finish at 08.50 to allow Mighty Morphin Power Rangers to be shown.
+After just three months in April 1993, GMTV replaced Teen Win Lose Or Draw, which ran from 8:50 to 9:25 am, with a newly imported cartoon Darkwing Duck, which ran under the Saturday Disney strand.
+It was said that GMTV was putting ratings and advertising revenues before educational values.
+In May 1995, the series was reduced to finish at 8:50 am to allow Mighty Morphin Power Rangers to be shown.

 Wake Up in the Wild Room

 Wake Up in the Wild Room was a children's programme broadcast from 13 April 1996 to 7 March 1998 on Saturday mornings.
 Produced in partnership with Disney, it was presented by Dave Benson Phillips.
-The grand finale at the end of the show had a game where contests had to pick a number from the Big House (e.g. number 5 was a window, number 9 was a roof) but would have to watch out for traps which could result with a pie being thrown in their face by resident pie thrower Gary The Ghost, who wore white ghost makeup and a milkman's uniform.
-Gary also pied various celebrity interview guests, most notably Donna Air, who had uttered a word which had been deemed taboo for that episode's duration.
+The grand finale at the end of the show had a game in which contestants had to pick a number from the Big House (e.g., number 5 was a window, number 9 was a roof) but would have to watch out for traps that could result with a pie being thrown in their face by resident pie thrower Gary the Ghost, who wore white ghost makeup and a milkman's uniform.
+Gary also pied various celebrity interview guests, most notably Donna Air, who had uttered a word that had been deemed taboo for that episode's duration.

 The Disney Club/Disney Adventures/Road Hog

 The Disney Club started on 3 September 1989 and was produced by Scottish Television and Buena Vista International Television, and went out on Sundays at 9:25 am.
-The programme mainly broadcast from September – April, taking a spring and summer break.
+The programme mainly broadcast from September to April, taking a spring and summer break.